alexyans/scooba/README.md

 ## Command reference

-`scooba dive` - Checks out the oldest historical commit and sets the stage for everything else
+`scooba dive [-c <commit_hash>]` - Checks out the oldest historical commit and sets the stage for everything else

+- `-c, --commit <commit_hash>` : Start from a target commit instead of the chronologically oldest